NicoStoll/SoftwareArchitecture/Lectures/Documentation Communication/UML/Class Diagram.md

 **Aggregation:** Aggregation is a weak association relationship.
 It represents a "has-a" relationship where the lifetime of the part (child) is independent of the whole (parent).

 **Composition:** Composition is a strong association relationship.
 It represents a "contains-a" relationship where the lifetime of the part (child) is strictly dependent on the whole (parent).

+**Dependency:** implies that two elements are dependent on each other.
+It is used to reflect that one class interacts with another one, receives an instance of this class as a method parameter.

+**Association:** relation between two classes.
+Use Association arrow, when two classes need to communicate and either class **hold reference** to the second one